What's The Big Deal About Facebook Custom Conversions?

 For example, once you generate a purchase event custom conversion pixel for a particular product, you will be able to optimize only for the purchase of that product using that custom conversion pixel.

-So unless you generate additional custom conversion pixels based off other events such as Add To Basket or View Content for that product you cannot optimize for those events specifically for that product and will have to rely on the standard Add To Basket and View Content events.
+You cannot optimize events for a specific product, however, without generating additional custom conversion pixels based on events such as Add To Basket or View Content for that product.
+You'll have to rely on the standard Add To Basket and View Content events.

 Once you have set up the first two rules you need to set up the final parameter that assigns your custom conversion pixel to that element that you wish to track and optimize separately from the standard events.

 You can create a custom conversion pixel for a specific return 'value' or 'number of items'.

 In eCommerce, however, you want to select 'content id' to track a particular item.
 You can pull your Content ID from your Facebook product feed, provided your product is synced to it.